Kyrillos77/Simple-Port-Scanner/README.md

 # Simple Port Scanner

-A lightweight Python script for scanning open TCP ports on a target IP address.
+A lightweight Python script for scanning open ports on a target IP address.

 ## Features